ocombe/ocLazyLoad/README.md

 - `getModules()`: Returns the list of loaded modules

 - `isLoaded(modulesNames)`: Lets you check if a module (or a list of modules) has been loaded into Angular or not

+## Karma & unit tests
+You have to make sure that you load the ocLazyLoad.js file before the angular-mocks.js file (ideally you should load angular.js and the ocLazyLoad lib right after).
+The reason is that ocLazyLoad & angular mocks will both overwrite angular.module, but ocLazyLoad needs to be executed first.

 ## Contribute